sammigachuhi/my_django/docs/18-geodjango-model.md

-# Chapter 18
+# Chapter 18: Geodjango model

 ## Model outline

-Let's assume we are researchers who are going to research on the relationship between age and type of crops grown, and where in the country (represented by counties).
+Let's assume we are researchers who are going to collect responses on the age, crops grown and the county at which the farmer is cultivating their produce.

-We want to design a form that will collect responses to the following questions:
+We want to design a form that will collect responses to the following fields:

 1. Researchers - a multi-select question that inserts the names of all researchers involved in the project.